nereusx/dotfiles/README.md

 slackware (main distro), void (main distro) and ubuntu (my backup distro) are the most important.
 The other's are just my tests.

+I have serveral ROOT partitions (32-64GB) which are distros installed, one home partition witch is common for all distros and a huge magnetic disk which is my /srv directory.
+There are many utilities to keep all those in working order.

 ## WARNING

 * I use BRIEF's text editor keys ***everywhere***, even in tcsh